phatograph/blog-octopress/source/_posts/2013-04-26-travis-to-the-rescue.markdown

 ### Job is done

 So far it seems too complex to write a blog.
 But for me it's fun to figure these things out (and it works).
+I have my blog, it's under [version control](https://github.com/phatograph/blog/tree/master), it's [open source](https://github.com/phatograph/blog/), even its own [CI](https://travis-ci.org/phatograph/blog).
 Octopress and friends are cool for me for now. ;)